PTLRepoHub/fraudspect-doc/docs/intro.md

 # Introduction

-The purpose of this document is to help our customers and partners integrate with Finchecker Identity API Cloud.
+The purpose of this document is to help our customers and partners integrate with Fraudspect Identity API Cloud.

 ## Start #